Maarrk/lidia/README.md

 _Lightweight Instrument Display Interface for Aircraft_

-lidia is a Python module for serving a live instruments panel in a web browser.
+lidia is a Python package for serving an aircraft instruments panel as a web page.

 <!-- TODO: https://www.makeareadme.com/ -->